Indiana DIB Capability Accelerator Program (IDCAP)

-DoD Technical Scout Preparation Assistance – making sure that your solution fits a Combat Commander Capability gap and your presentation “speaks to” that need
+- DoD Technical Scout Preparation Assistance – Make sure that your solution fits a Combat Commander Capability gap and your presentation “speaks to” that need.

-ITAR (International Traffic in Arms Regulations) training and consulting – Complying with the regulation that controls the manufacture, sale, and distribution of defense and space-related articles and services
+- ITAR (International Traffic in Arms Regulations) Training and Consulting – Comply with the regulation that controls the manufacture, sale, and distribution of defense and space-related articles and services.

 - Additive Manufacturing